RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 ### Size of 3D Assets vs ROM Size Limits
 The inclusion of 3D models and their accompanying data (textures, vertex colors, animation and skinning data) will heavily increase storage needs within the ROM.
 We should place some limits on the assets themselves, such as maximum vertex counts, triangle counts, or texture sizes.
 ### 3D Rendering and Lighting
-It's quite rare to see unlit 3D games, and this is likely the reason for such a severe complexity jump fROM 2D -> 3D.
+It's quite rare to see unlit 3D games, and this is likely the reason for such a severe complexity jump from 2D -> 3D.
 We should limit the number and kinds of lights that the engine supports to keep things simple and straightforward.
 ## Possible Long Term Additions
 The following contains a list of possible extensions that could be made after the initial MVP for 3D is released.
 These are sorted in generally by importance, although not a strict guideline by any means.
 ### Built-in Primitive Drawing